PostgreSQL Performance Tuning: Optimize Your Database Server

 log_statement

-Set to 'ddl'.
-In addition to leaving a basic audit trail, this will help determine at what time a catastrophic human error occurred, such as dropping the wrong table.
+Set to ddl.
+In addition to leaving a basic audit trail, this will help determine when a catastrophic human error occurred, such as dropping the wrong table.

 log_temp_files